 The Head of Division provides the link to the HSE Emergency Response Plan as they will advise the HSE MB of the potential for any incident to become a Board major incident or civil contingency event.

-Arrangements should be made for SopraSteria via BSD, to be contacted at the earliest opportunity to ensure HSE systems will be available out of hours.
+Arrangements should be made for SopraSteria via Information Technology and Facilities Division (ITF) to be contacted at the earliest opportunity to ensure HSE systems will be available out of hours.
 This is important as SopraSteria may have scheduled work which could close down all or part of the systems.

 N.B.
-Before making contact with SopraSteria via BSD, an assessment will need to be made as to which systems are required to support the response to the incident, e.g. are all systems such as TRIM, COIN, etc. necessary or would just email and/or the intranet be sufficient?
-BSD contact details are in the divisionally held National Contact Lists.
+Before making contact with SopraSteria via ITF, an assessment will need to be made as to which systems are required to support the response to the incident, e.g. are all systems such as TRIM, COIN, etc. necessary or would just email and/or the intranet be sufficient?

 Other HSE interests - If any other part of HSE may have an interest, they should be told as soon as possible.
 Heads of Division and the HSE Duty Officer have a list of contact telephone numbers.

-FOD will lead the investigation of incidents other than HID-regulated major hazards.
-(See details in Contact lists)
+FOD or Construction will lead the investigation of incidents other than CEMHD or ED-regulated major hazards.
+(See team descriptions in the Divisional Contact lists)

 Note: If the incident involves a nuclear site and ONR involvement is not already clear, it will be necessary to contact ONR (See draft MOU between HSE and ONR – TRIM 2014/131581).
 Out of hours, the appropriate ONR contact number is available from the HSE Duty Officer.